ellaism/ellaism.org/comparison.md

 pre-mine, and is probably the only cryptocurrency besides Ellaism that contains zero coins in genesis block (block 0).
 The coin, however, takes around 16% dev fees (for masternode and dev fund) in every block reward.
-People interested in Pril usually don't consider this as a pre-mine, because devs are only paid if the coin is valuable.
+People interested in Pirl usually don't consider this as a pre-mine, because devs are only paid if the coin is valuable.
 This, however, is sometimes criticised in other coins like Zcash, which also takes dev fees called "founders' reward".